BenWassa/drop/docs/archive/README.md

 # Documentation Archive

-This folder contains completed and archived markdown documentation files from the Ocean in a Drop project.
+This folder contains completed and archived markdown documentation files from earlier stages of the project (historical snapshots).
+Some archived documents reference older naming and concepts.

 ## Archived Files (2025-09-11)